Understanding Drug DUI Laws in California: What You Need to Know

 The consequences of a drug DUI conviction in California can be severe.
 Penalties typically include fines, license suspension, mandatory drug education programs, and possible jail time.
 The severity of the penalties depends on factors such as the nature of the drug, the driver’s prior record, and whether the impaired driving resulted in any accidents or injuries.

-First-time offenders may face less severe penalties compared to repeat offenders.
+First-time offenders may face less severe DUI penalties compared to repeat offenders.
 However, any DUI conviction can have lasting effects, including a criminal record that may impact employment opportunities and personal life.

 Comparing Drug DUI to Alcohol DUI